New Orleans Cocktail Drinking Tour

 A few years back, they converted one of their dining rooms into the Hermes Bar, a fabulous way to enjoy the elegance and comfort of Antoine’s.
 If you would like a glass of wine, you’re in the right place.
 We can’t dig cellars in New Orleans, so Antoine’s created an above ground alley of wine storage – 25,000 bottles.

-The actual Antoine had a nephew, Jules, that invented Café Brulot Diabolique – “Devilishly Burned Coffee.”
-A rich mix of strong coffee with cinnamon, cloves, brandy, lemon peel and sugar served flaming in an ornate bowl.
+The actual Antoine had a son, Jules, that invented Café Brulot Diabolique – “Devilishly Burned Coffee.”
+A rich mix of strong coffee with cinnamon, cloves, brandy, lemon peel, and sugar served flaming in an ornate bowl.

 Oysters Rockefeller $15.
 Soufflé Potatoes $8.
 Café Brulot Diabolique $10 a person.